ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 ### Delete a backup plan in the UI
 {: #backup-delete-plan}

-1. Navigate to the [list of backup policies](/docs/vpc?topic=vpc-backup-view-policies&interface=ui#backup-list-all-policies) and locate the backup policy.
+1. Go to the [list of backup policies](/docs/vpc?topic=vpc-backup-view-policies&interface=ui#backup-list-all-policies) and locate the backup policy.

 2. On the backup policy details page, select the plan that you want to delete.
 You can have up to four backup plans per policy.